InstanceOfAnObject/IFrameOrchestrator/README.md

 	type: array

 Setting the `allowedOrigins` property with an array of domain with enforce a security check, allowing only trusted domains the pass.
 This expects the protocol, i.e.: ['http://www.mydomain.com', 'https://demo.myotherdomain.com']

+## Client Methods (from inside the IFrame)
+### iframeOrchCli.set(key,value)

+Set a property value in the global scope.
+This property value can be accessed by the main page or even by other IFrames.
+To avoid naming collisions, consider a prefix for these property names.

+### iframeOrchCli.get(key,callback)

+Get a property value from the global scope.
+The result will be given in the given callback.